Sasuke214/My-JS-Learning-Curve/README.md

 ```

-Markup : * Used to eradicate function keyword
+* Used to eradicate function keyword

-*..
-In one line function, no need to return.*
+* In one line function, no need to return

-*..
-If multiple lines are there, then has to be kept in braces.*
+* If multiple lines are there, then has to be kept in braces

-*..
-If there was single parameter, then no need to put in brace.*
+* If there was single parameter, then no need to put in brace.

-*..
-There is no arguments, this and super keyword within arrow function.*
+* There is no arguments, this and super keyword within arrow function.

-*.. this keyword will always refer to global window inside arrow function.*
+* this keyword will always refer to global window inside arrow function.

-*..
-While creating empty object if u write a program then always wrap in (). see eg2 *
+* While creating empty object if u write a program then always wrap in (). see eg2

 ___